8:00 – 9:00 a.m.

 What’s Up with FDA’s Integrated Facility Evaluation Processes?

 The quality and safety of drugs is of utmost importance; however, some of the changes FDA has made in its integrated facility evaluation processes have caused confusion with manufacturers.
 This informative session will provide plenty of answers as our panel delves into key topics related to drug inspections and FDA’s integrated approach to facility evaluations.
-In addition, we will wade further into common inspectional issues including data integrity, investigations, CAPAs, quality agreements and aseptic processing.
+In addition, we will wade further into inspection readiness to address some of the common inspectional issues including data integrity, investigations, CAPAs, quality agreements and aseptic processing..

 Labeling Best Practice and Strategies for Reviews